 The Mittelmeyer was my first attempt at having a neatly integrated Rohloff shifter setup.
 Unfortunately, the Mittelmeyer never worked as planned.
-Once setup, I found there was too much friction.
-In addition, the metal surface didn’t really offer any grip (which is why I prefer rubber gripshift options).
+Once set up, I found there was too much friction.
+The metal surface also didn’t really offer any grip.

 This prototype shifter was shown at Eurobike in 2013.
-It looks refined and promising!
+It looked refined and promising…

 Other Shifter Mounting Options

 Minoura Space Grip Extension

 I originally used the Minoura Space Grip to get my shifter into the same spot as with my Thorn Accessory Bar.
 I found it both to not be stiff enough, and to loosen over time.

 Greenspeed Downtube Mount

 Using a Greenspeed Computer Head Mount, you are able to cut the hoop off the end of the mount and fit the bar to existing downtube shifter mounts for old school radness.

 According to the link, a bit of machining was required to get it on.
 Changing gears is done ‘pepper grind’ style.

 Mark managed to get a shifter on the end of his lever.
 The best bit is that you don’t need to move your hands off the brakes in order to shift.